dataontap/WalkThrough-/README.md

 # WalkThrough-
-Makes walkthrough videos of any Replit app with 1st party authentication.
+Makes walkthrough videos of the app for testing and other grand purposes, uses 1st party authentication.